Daleks, Buzzcocks and a trip to the theatre, darling, all feature this week in Doctor Who history.

 viewing figures are for UK premier broadcasts unless otherwise stated.

-Two penultimate episodes from two Fourth Doctor stories get us underway this week.
+We have two fourth and final episodes from two Fourth Doctor stories broadcast this day.
 Firstly in 1975, an audience of 11.4 million tuned in to The Android Invasion, sadly less than half that were watching in 1980 when 5.4 million saw State of Decay.

 The final part of Doctor Who's first adventure aired today in 1963 to an audience of 6.4 million people - that would be An Unearthly Child episode 4, The Firemaker.
 Five years later and Patrick Troughton was starring in the penultimate episode of The Invasion.
 Episode Seven was broadcast in 1968 and watched by 7.2 million viewers.